 On January 1, 2010, David Roberson began his ministry with Worthington Christian Church after serving a 30 year ministry with the White Oak Christian Church in Cincinnati.

 On March 4, 2018, David announced to the congregation his retirement and the elders’ recommendation that Jay Scott become our next Senior Minister.
-On March 18, 2018, the congregation approved Jay with a 98% vote and on April 7, 2019 he will becoming the fifth Senior Minister.
+On March 18, 2018, the congregation approved Jay with a 98% vote and on April 7, 2019 he will become the fifth Senior Minister.
 Jay received his undergraduate degree in Biblical Studies & Ministry from Kentucky Christian University and his Masters of Divinity from Cincinnati Christian University.
 In 2018 he received his doctorate for Ministry from Ashland Theological Seminary.
 (For more information about the transition from David Roberson to Jay Scott as Senior Minister, please visit our Transition page).

 We have been blessed to have a team of dedicated ministers and support staff who believe fully and are committed to the vision of Worthington Christian Church: